un1versal/revamped.themes/README.md

-## Revamp skin theme for Confluence
+##Confluence Revamp theme for Kodi

-Revamp is a skin theme for default Confluence skin used in XBMC, it sports Texture fixes which result in crisper graphics and better color matching.
+This is the Default skin for Kodi, with some Texture fixes and color matching.

-* New progress bar look
+This fixes pixelated images, precision issues (half pixels), color matching (using Confluence Blue #0084ff, elements alignments/centering and sizing.
+This usually happens when new graphics are needed and they are added done using raster resources which are often resized and various people add new graphics with no access to psd sources.

+##Changes

+*  Improves 100% of Textures quality in OSD (not in default skin)
+*  Refreshed Icon (part default skin)
+*  All Header textures now match (part default skin)
+*  All Header Labels now also match. (part default skin)
-* New osd textures with color matching
+*  Better color matching (not in default skin)
+*  Changed progress and scroll bars to match (not in default skin)
-* New settings.jpg in background folder.
+*  Refresh /background settings.jpg (not in default skin)

-### PSD_Sources-Revamp

-The PSD Sources with vectors and improvements/fixes for the revamp theme are provided as well

-### Licencing
+### Licensing

-These PSD sources are GPLv2, compatible with XBMC licence
+These PSD sources are GPLv2, compatible with Kodi licence

 ### Derivative works